replicatedhq/troubleshoot.sh/docs/source/collect/cluster-resources.md

 In addition to the [shared collector properties](https://troubleshoot.sh/docs/collect/collectors/#shared-properties), the `clusterResources` collector accepts the following parameters:

 ##### `namespaces` (Optional)

 The list of namespaces from which the resources and information will be collected.
 If not specified, it will default to collecting information from all namespaces.

+##### `ignoreRBAC` (Optional)

+Defaults to `false`.
+When set to `true`, skip checking for RBAC authorization before collecting resource information from each namespace.
+This is useful when your cluster uses [authorization webhooks](https://kubernetes.io/docs/reference/access-authn-authz/webhook/) that do not support SelfSubjectRuleReviews.

 ## Example Collector Definition